 NAJAS 2025 NETWORK CONFERENCE Hosted by Japan/America Society of Kentucky |

 Japan-America Is Working: Strength in the Grassroots Join NAJAS at an unmatched assembly of U.S.-Japan non-profits converging from 30 states and one province across North America in our country's industrial and agricultural heartland.
 Network with leadership, staff and board members from most of our 41 Japan-America & Japan Societies (JAS/JS), together with selected institutional supporters, government leaders, and representatives of business and other sectors.
 The Japan-America Partnership is working for both sides and the world.
 Network and present to ensure that our grassroots ties remain vital in an era of rapid change.
+Registration Deadline: Aug.
+6

-| Hosted by Japan-America Society of Kentucky (JASK) Host Hotel: Main Venue: |
+| Hosted by Japan-America Society of Kentucky (JASK) Host Hotels: Main Venue: |

 SPONSORS & DONORS |